Child safety on Roblox: Political extremism and violence

-On 19 August 2021, a stabbing and attempted mass murder occurred at Källeberg School in Eslöv, Sweden, when a 15-year-old student stabbed a person with a knife before attempting to commit suicide by cop after aiming an airsoft pistol at first responders.
-On 10 January 2022, a 16-year-old student attacked his school in Kristianstad, Sweden, armed with four knives, injuring two people.
-The perpetrators in both cases were in close contact with each other and communicated through online communication.
+On August 19, 2021, a stabbing and attempted mass murder occurred at Källeberg School in Eslöv, Sweden, when a 15-year-old student stabbed a person with a knife before attempting to commit suicide by cop after aiming an airsoft pistol at first responders.
+On January 10, 2022, a 16-year-old student attacked his school in Kristianstad, Sweden, armed with four knives, injuring two people.
+The perpetrators in both cases were in close contact with each other and communicated online.
 According to the Eslöv school stabbing perpetrator, the two were "blood brothers".
 They had met on Roblox and had been friends for around six years, communicating through various social media platforms and meeting in person four or five times.

-An image from FBI court documents shows Roblox user "Crazz3pain" planning a terrorist attack.
-He was arrested with a bond set at $200,000.

-In January 2025, an 18-year-old from Round Rock, Texas using the online alias "Crazz3pain" was reported to authorities for using Roblox to plan a terrorist attack inspired by ISIS on a Christian music concert and saying that he wanted to "kill Shia Muslims at their mosque".
-The Federal Bureau of Investigation analyzed a keylogger on his computer, and discovered he had planned to commit "martyrdom", and "deal a grevious[sic] wound upon the followers of the Cross".
-The person had also searched phrases on his phone including "Festivals happening near me", "are suicide attacks haram in islam", "ginger isis member", "lone wolf terrorists isis", "can tou[sic] kill a woman who foesnt[sic] wear hijab", and searches related to firearms and ammunition.
-He had also stated that his intentions were to "Get the hell out of the US and...if I can’t...then, martyrdom or bust."
-On February 28, 2025, the user was arrested with a bond set at $200,000, and he was put into federal custody on May 19.

 In July 2025, an online cult called "Spawnism" emerged in the Roblox community centering around a fictional deity known as "The Spawn" originating from the popular game Forsaken; later, online predators would target vulnerable children to carve the cult's symbol on their skin, perform degrading acts on camera, and commit severe self-harm.
 All of these activities took place on Discord.

+In March 2026, it was reported that the Roblox platform was used by the perpetrator of the 2026 Tumbler Ridge shooting to create experiences that simulated acts of violence, prompting the company to remove related content after facing backlash over how it was being used by criminals to incite violence among teenagers.